calliope-project/calliope/doc/user/develop.rst

 Understanding Calliope internal implementation
 ----------------------------------------------

 Worried about delving into the Calliope code?
 Confused by the structure?
 Fear not!
-The package is structured as best as possible to follow a clear workflow, which takes inputs on a journey from YAML and CSV files, via pyomo objects, to a NetCDF file of results.
+The package is structured as best as possible to follow a clear workflow, which takes inputs on a journey from YAML and CSV files, via Pyomo objects, to a NetCDF file of results.

 Overview
 -----------------